-The development of the field will increase the UK’s daily oil production by 2% and provide an alternative source for UK North Sea’s declining oil and gas resources.
+The development of the field increased the UK’s daily oil production by 2% and provided an alternative source for the UK North Sea’s declining oil and gas resources.

 Shell and Esso’s joint venture (JV) discovered Fram during the drilling of the 29/3-1 exploration well in 1969.

 The well encountered an oil rim with a gas cap inside a Palaeocene age Forties reservoir in a four-way dip closure around a salt diaper structure.

 Development of the field was, however, considered unfeasible due to the complex structure of the reservoir, in addition to the small volume of hydrocarbons and non-availability of processing and export facilities close to the field.

 The Fram field is estimated to hold around 390 million barrels of hydrocarbons in place.
 It is expected to produce about 41 million standard cubic feet of gas per day and 5,300 barrels of condensate per day, totalling 12,400 barrels of oil equivalent per day, at peak production.